How Much Should I Feed My 1-month-old Puppy?

 Create a calm and quiet feeding environment for your 1-month-old puppy.
 Find a designated area where they can eat undisturbed, away from distractions and loud noises.
 This allows them to focus on their food and prevents stress or anxiety during mealtime.

-Avoiding Table Scraps and Human Food
+Avoiding and Human Food

 While it may be tempting to share your food with your adorable puppy, it is best to avoid feeding them table scraps or human food.
 Human food can be high in fat, salt, and spices, which can be harmful to your puppy's health.
 Additionally, feeding them from your plate may encourage begging behavior and disrupt their balanced diet.
 Stick to feeding them well-balanced, nutritionally complete puppy food specifically formulated for their needs.